 If the youthful look you once enjoyed after a facelift or neck lift is fading, you now have options that can really help.
 If muscles are sagging again, an experienced facial plastic surgeon like me may well recommend revision plastic surgery.
 The right surgeon can make a real difference in restoring the younger look you once enjoyed.

-And if your facial aging or aging neck are caused by loose, crepey skin, at STC Plastic Surgery in Inland Empire, California and a few other practices around the U.S. you can find a better alternative to help you – J-Plasma.
+And if your facial aging or aging neck are caused by loose, crepey skin, at STC Plastic Surgery in Inland Empire, California and a few other practices around the U.S. you can find a better alternative to help you – Renuvion/J-Plasma.
 It will take a trained and experienced plastic or facial plastic surgeon to recognize which approach is best for you.
 But if you want to get back the great younger look you once enjoyed, the time and effort will be well worth it.